gentlelionstudios/gentledark.vim/README.md

 This repository also includes a [vim-airline](https://github.com/vim-airline/vim-airline) theme to pair with gentledark.vim.

-If you manually installed gentledark.vim, copy the `autoload/airline/themes/gentledark.vim` into the `~/.vim/autoload/airline/themes` directory.
+If gentledark.vim was manually installed, copy the `autoload/airline/themes/gentledark.vim` into the `~/.vim/autoload/airline/themes` directory.

-To enable the vim-airline theme, add this line to your `~/.vimrc`:
+To enable the theme, add the following line to `~/.vimrc`:

 ```vim
 let g:airline_theme='gentledark'